caleb765landis/B-Tree/README.md

+# B-Tree
+## My implementation of the B-Tree data structure.

 To run the B-Tree program, use "make run".

 When the program first starts, the terminal will be cleared, and the user will be asked to input a number (N) where N >= 400.